Hebrink is going all out as Packer girls stay hot - Austin Daily Herald

 The undersized Hebrink was her usual self on Tuesday as she was crashing the boards, making the extra pass and directing the Packers to a 72-52 win over Rochester Century (1-4 overall, 1-4 Big Nine) in Ove Berven Gym.

 Hebrink is the lone senior on Austin’s roster and she finished with four points, seven rebounds, five assists and a pair of blocked shots.
-She’ll get her senior night when the Packers (4-1 overall, 4-1 Big Nine) host Mankato East at 7:30 p.m.
-Friday in what will be their third straight home game.
+She’ll get her senior night when the Packers (4-1 overall, 4-1 Big Nine) host Mankato East at 7:30 p.m. on Friday in what will be their third straight home game.

 “She’s done a lot for our program and Elyse deserves more than a day.
 She deserves a whole month,” Austin head coach Eric Zoske said.
 “We’re very appreciative of her and her family and everything they’ve done for the program.”